bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 2|q30|q70
 3|q1|q99

-Not yet convinced to remove this outliers?
+Not yet convinced by the removal of these outliers?
 The [dataset] contains all the observations, make your model :)

 #### Recap